Skip to main content

 Executive Committee Member

 Ravi has been associated with ICMCA, providing photographic coverage of the events during the past few years.
 Though not trained in any art form, he has been a connoisseur of several arts, particularly music, since his childhood.
-And he has held various positions in organizations promoting art and culture since his student days.
-Ravi works at Dell and during his free time, offers event and portrait photographic services in support of classical arts to many organizations and individuals in Austin.
+He has held various positions in organizations promoting art and culture since his student days.
+During his free time, he offers event and portrait photographic services in support of classical arts.

 Subir Mukherjee